-Introduction to Tactical Leadership (2 cr. hrs.)
+Introduction to the Profession of Arms (2 cr. hrs.)

-This course is an overview of leadership fundamentals such as setting direction, problem solving, listening, presenting briefs, providing feedback, and using effective writing skills.
+This course is an overview of leadership fundamental such as setting direction, problem solving, listening, presenting briefs, providing feedback, and using effective writing skills.
 Students explore dimensions of leadership, attributes, and core leader competencies in the context of practical, hands-on, and interactive exercises.
-Cadre role models and the building of stronger relationships among the students through common experience and practical interaction are critical aspects of the MS 112 experience.
+Cadre role models and the building of stronger relationships among the students through common experience and practical interaction are critical aspects of the course experience.